gravitationalwavedc/gwcloud_python/docs/usage/files.rst

     files = job.get_full_file_list()

-This will return a :class:`.FileReferenceList`, which contains FileReference instances for all files associated with the job:
+This will return a :class:`~gwdc_python.files.file_reference.FileReferenceList`, which contains FileReference instances for all files associated with the job:

 ::